cookies-xor-cream/HugoTest/content/posts/poetry/testing/epicenter_of_shock.md

 ---

 My jaw decided to wire shut,
-And I tried to tell you 'no',
-I've never wore such a heavy maw,
+and I tried to tell you *'no',* but I've never wore such a heavy maw,
-So I lost the volume in the 'stop's.
+So I lost the volume when I said *'go'*.

-I'm sorry that my grip had stuck,
-But I'm just happy it was weak.
+I'm sorry that my grip had stuck, but I'm just happy it was weak.
-You held my hand as it had struck,
+You held my hand as it had struck, the napalm hit its peak.
-The streaking rose to peak.

 I can't feel my fingers now,
-And I can't seem to find my tongue,
+and I can't seem to find my tongue,
-I swear that I broke both our hands,
-Whilst I was short a lung.
+I swear that I broke both our hands, whilst I was short a lung.

-And if I buy you back a finger,
-Would you just please just stay at length,
+And if I buy you back a finger, would you just please just stay at length,
-I'm nervous there's an earthquake ringer,
-And you're sitting on the plate.
+I'm nervous there's an earthquake ringer, and you're sitting on the plate.

-Coz you're right where all these faultlines grate,
-And there's nothing they can't shake.
-No, there's nothing that can take the shake,
+Coz you're right where all these faultlines grate, and there's nothing they can't shake. no, there's nothing that can take the quake,
-And live through it, without a single break.
+And live through right through, without a single break.